Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

 Let’s see what the commands does

-The FROM is used to build an image by layering onto an existing image, here by specifying “FROM python:3.6” we are declaring to install python.
+The FROM is used to make an image by layering onto an being, here by specifying “FROM python:3.6” we are declaring to install python.

 WORKDIR: creates the directory if it doesn’t exist and cd into it, similar to running “mkdir /app && cd /app”